 If you don’t use email service of a reputed company, make sure that you don’t reply to spam.
 Note down the email id of the sender of the spammer and block it using the filter tool of your email account.

 Dating and romance scams

 There are 1000s of dating sites, and most of them claim to be genuine.
-You should not trust a person online by his/her internet profile.
-Most users make that their online profiles look attractive by adding fake degrees, addresses and occupation.
+You should not trust a person online through his/her internet profile.
+Most users make that their online profiles look attractive by adding fake degrees, addresses, and occupation.

 Many people become a victim of hacked accounts because they trust every of their ignorance and negligence.
 For example, a hacker will deploy a login script on his own domain example.com, and he’ll send the URL to the victim via an email or a message on social networking site.